Quotients of graph operators by symmetry representations: Quantum graph quotients

 \section{Quantum graph quotients}

+Differential operators on metric graphs, also known as ``quantum graphs'' arise in mathematical physics and spectral geometry either as standalone models of interest or as limits of operators on thin branching domains.
+We keep the description of quantum graphs below as condensed as possible.
+A reader who is unfamiliar with quantum graphs has many sources to choose from, in particular the elementary introduction \cite{Ber_crm17}, the introductory exercises \cite{MR3880377}, the review \cite{GnuSmi_ap06} and the books \cite{Post_book12,BerKuc_graphs,Mugnolo_book}.

-Quantum graphs are consistently used as models for various systems within mathematical physics and spectral geometry (see e.g. \cite{BerKuc_graphs,GnuSmi_ap06}).
-In this context the Laplacian (or Schr\"odinger operator) is not a finite dimensional operator and therefore would not appear to fit within our current framework.
+The Laplacian (or the Schrödinger operator) on a quantum graph is an unbounded operator on an infinite-dimensional Hilbert space and would not appear to fit within our current framework.
 However a quotient of a quantum graph has already been defined in \cite{Ban09,Par10} and in this section we show that we can indeed extend our methods to this setting.
 The result is a more explicit and compact construction than those given in Section 6 in \cite{Ban09} and Section 4.2 in \cite{Par10}.
-Moreover, the quotient quantum graphs we obtain here are always self-adjoint - a result that was lacking in \cite{Ban09,Par10}.
+Moreover, the quotient quantum graphs we obtain here are always self-adjoint --- thus answering a question that was left open in \cite{Ban09,Par10}.

-We keep the description of quantum graphs below as condensed as possible.
-A reader who is unfamiliar with quantum graphs has many sources to choose from, in particular the elementary introduction \cite{Ber_crm17}, the introductory exercises \cite{BanGnu_arXiv17}, the review \cite{GnuSmi_ap06} and the books \cite{BerKuc_graphs, Mugnolo_book}.